When Is Thanksgiving 2022, and Why Do We Celebrate It?

 Thanksgiving celebrates the union of some of the first settlers with the Native Americans, and so it is a uniquely American holiday.
 Thanksgiving with a capital T originated and is most celebrated in the United States, but many countries around the world have harvest celebrations centered around acknowledging reasons to be grateful.

-When is Thanksgiving 2021 for our northern neighbors?
+When is Thanksgiving 2022 for our northern neighbors?
 They celebrate their version of the holiday on the second Monday of October each year.
-Canada lays claim to the earliest Thanksgiving meal, one eaten by Sir Martin Frobisher and his crew after sailing safely to the Canadian territory of Nunavut in 1578—long before the Pilgrims landed on Plymouth rock.
-It’s not quite the event it is in the United States, but Canadians also celebrate by hosting family gatherings, eating large meals, having parades (though not as large as the Macy’s Thanksgiving Day parade), and watching football games.
+Canada lays claim to the earliest Thanksgiving meal, one eaten by Sir Martin Frobisher and his crew after sailing safely to the Canadian territory of Nunavut in 1578—long before the Pilgrims landed on Plymouth Rock.
+It’s not quite the event it is in the United States, but Canadians also celebrate by hosting family gatherings, eating large meals, having parades (though not as large as the Macy’s Thanksgiving Day parade) and watching football games.

-From 1901 to 1935, the Philippines were an American colony and as such picked up many American traditions, including celebrating a traditional U.S. Thanksgiving.
+From 1901 to 1935, the Philippines were an American colony and as such, picked up many American traditions, including celebrating a traditional U.S. Thanksgiving.
 When the Commonwealth of the Philippines was established in 1935, President Manuel L. Quezon continued to decree the American Thanksgiving Day as a national holiday, and it was celebrated on and off until the mid-1980s.
-It’s no longer an official holiday, but many Filipinos continue celebrating it, either on the same day as the United States or on September 21.
+It’s no longer an official holiday, but many Filipinos continue to celebrate it, either on the same day as the United States or on Sept.
+21.

-Umuganura, the Rwandan Harvest Thanksgiving festival, is celebrated on August 1.
-It has nothing to do with the U.S. holiday but is instead a celebration of the country’s rich cultural heritage, family togetherness, and economic achievements.
+Umuganura, the Rwandan Harvest Thanksgiving festival, is celebrated on Aug.
+1. It has nothing to do with the U.S. holiday but is instead a celebration of the country’s rich cultural heritage, family togetherness and economic achievements.
 It is tradition to offer the first fruits of the harvest to the elders and ask for the blessings of their ancestors on the harvest.

 - History of Massachusetts: “Of Plymouth Plantation”